crimist/ctf/maplectf2022/README.md

 [ctf.maplebacon.org/](https://ctf.maplebacon.org/scoreboard)

-This CTF was begginer friendly with *a lot* of challenges.
-I've chosen some challenges with different skillsets.
+This CTF was beginner friendly with *a lot* of challenges.
+I've chosen some challenges with different skill sets.

 ## pwn
 * [wetuwn addwess](./wetuwn_addwess/README.md)